cloudflare/workers-docs/build-an-application/tutorials/build-a-slack-bot.md

 Slack messages accept a variant of Markdown, which supports bold text via asterisks (`*bolded text*`), and links in the format `<https://yoururl.com|Display Text>`.
 Given that format, we can construct `issue_link`, which takes the `html_url` property from the GitHub API `issue` data (in format `https://github.com/cloudflare/wrangler/issues/1`), and the `issue_string` sent from the Slack slash command, and combines them into a clickable link in the Slack message. `user_link` is similar, using `issue.user.html_url` (in the format `https://github.com/signalnerve`, a GitHub user) and the user's GitHub username (`issue.user.login`), to construct a clickable link to the GitHub user.
 Finally, we can parse  `issue.created_at`, an ISO 8601 string, convert it into an instance of a JavaScript `Date`, and turn it into a formatted string, in the format `MM/DD/YY`.

-With those variables in place, `textLines` is an array of each piece of text for our message.
+With those variables in place, `text_lines` is an array of each piece of text for our message.
 The first line is the *issue title* and the *issue link*, the second is the *issue body*, and the final line is the *issue state* (for instance, open or closed), the *user link*, and the *creation date*:

 ```javascript
 export const constructGhIssueSlackMessage = (